Lecturer: Nick Hine

 At the end of the module you should

-- Understand and be able to set up and solve simple boundary value problems involving diffusion
+- Be able to set up and solve boundary value problems describing the time-development of distributions in phase space

 Time dependent distribution functions: Notation, phase space coordinates and volumes.
 Liouville’s theorem.
 Boltzmann equation and the assumption of molecular chaos.